 Three-quarters of the aviation operations at Westchester County Airport fall under the umbrella category of general aviation (GA).
 GA is defined as anything that involves flying, but does not involve the sale of tickets to individual passengers.

 General aviation aircraft at the airport range from single-engine, two-seat, privately owned recreational aircraft, to corporate jet sized airliners.

-Westchester County has affirmative policies encouraging the use of light general aviation at the airport in its effort to maintain a persified aviation community.
-Two of the five fixed base operators at the airport specialize in light general aviation services.
+Westchester County has affirmative policies encouraging the use of light general aviation at the airport in its effort to maintain a diversified aviation community.
+Two of the three fixed base operators at the airport specialize in light general aviation services.

 Approximately 59% of the flights at the airport in 2015 could be categorized as heavy general aviation - aircraft weighing more than 12,500 lbs.
 These typically include jets and are usually referred to as “corporate aviation.”
 However, the uses of these aircraft can include charter operations, ambulance and medical charity flights, and government operations.